-Slowplayers is about Craic Agus Ceol! * Slow players are a dedicated group of people from all over the world who want to learn enjoy tunes from Ireland, Scotland, Wales, Galicia, England and beyond — that is, Irish Traditional Music (ITM).
-As this is community music, played for dances, they devote themselves to learning in a group setting.
+Slowplayers.org is about Craic Agus Ceol! * Slow players are dedicated people from all over the world who want to learn and enjoy tunes from Ireland, Scotland, Wales, Galicia, England and beyond — that is, Irish Traditional Music (ITM).
+As this is community music, played for dances, they devote themselves to learning tunes in a group setting.
 Over many generations it evolved into what’s called session music — tunes played at a house or in a pub.
-I designed this website to help people learn to play session tunes by offering the tunes at a slower tempo — this is called either a “learning session” or a “slow session” and it’ll still be a whole lot of fun!
+I designed this website to help slowplayers learn to play session tunes by offering the tunes at a slower tempo.
+Call it a “learning session” or a “slow session” and it’ll still be a whole lot of fun!

 Support this Website: please consider supporting this website with a paypal contribution — using the button in the upper-right side of the page.
 Thank You!

 Support Your Community: If you love this music (even a little) please take the time to support it in your community.
 Play the music whenever you can, and go see those who play it well!